sonata-project/SonataAdminBundle/Resources/doc/cookbook/recipe_improve_performance_large_datasets.rst

 -------------------------------------

 Default `Pager` is counting all rows in the table, so user can easily navigate to any page in the Datagrid.
-But counting thousands or milions of records can be slow operation.
+But counting thousands or millions of records can be slow operation.
 If you don't need to know the number of all records, you can use `SimplePager` instead.
 It doesn't count all rows, but gives user only information if there is next page or not.